softartdev/NoteDelight/app/web/README.md

 For deployment on static hosts like GitHub Pages, a service worker (`coi-serviceworker.js`) automatically enables the required headers.

+## Locale Management

+The web app supports dynamic locale switching through Compose Multiplatform resources:

+- **Locale Override**: JavaScript code in `index.html` overrides `navigator.languages` to support custom locale selection
+- **Locale Storage**: The `LocaleInteractor.wasmJs` implementation uses `window.__customLocale` to persist locale preferences
+- **Supported Languages**: English and Russian

+The locale override script must be loaded before `composeApp.js` to ensure proper initialization.
+The script checks for `window.__customLocale` and returns it when set, otherwise falls back to the default `navigator.languages` behavior.

 ## Progressive Web App (PWA)

 ### Service Worker